whitehatjrchintu/mega-to-gdrive-bot/README.md

 - You can download your own [mega.nz](https://mega.nz) files.
 Just use **#get file_name** command.
 - You can use **#other** command for executing other [mega.nz commands](https://github.com/meganz/MEGAcmd/blob/master/UserGuide.md).

+## Todo:-
+- After download share [mega.nz](https://mega.nz) folder as a zip.
+Currently it download folder but can't zip the folder.

 ### If you found any mistake or have any suggestion let me know i will correct/apply that.
 ## Meant for educational purpose only.
 I am not responsible if mega or telegram block your account.